Yenderlyh/Bricks-race/README.md

 ## Description
 The objective of the game is to lead the brick trought the race without collisioning with other bricks.

-The player might dodge the obstacles during the race,the player has 3 oportunities to win the game.
+The player might dodge the obstacles during the race and will only have 3 oportunities to win the game.

  • controllers: